Most CMOs and their agencies are still thinking in terms of advertising campaigns instead of data-driven integrated digital marketing programs.

-Digital marketing is a very different model than traditional advertising.
-The adjustment that is needed to succeeed in digital is to unlearn old thinking patterns and to relearn new ones.
+Digital marketing is a very different model from traditional advertising.
+The adjustment that is needed to succeed in digital is to unlearn old thinking patterns and to relearn new ones.

 – What should our next campaign be and what should we promote?

 – Okay, let’s work with our agency that will eventually come up with a TV campaign, again.

 – Let’s come up with a target group of customers.